bhamrick/precision_system/README.md

 * 3♠️ Natural and game forcing
 * 3NT To play

-### After a takeout double of an opposing weak 2
+### After a takeout double of an opposing weak or intermediate 2

-If the opponents open a weak 2♦️, 2♥️, or 2♠️, and our side doubles for takeout, 2NT is a relay to 3♣️ to show a weak hand (generally 0-7).
+If the opponents open a weak or intermediate 2♣️, 2♦️, 2♥️, or 2♠️, showing the suit bid and our side doubles for takeout, 2NT is a relay to 3♣️ to show a weak hand (generally 0-7).
 Unlike in the previous situation, sometimes the doubler will break the relay to show a very strong hand that has interest in going further despite the 0-7 points.

 Example situation: (2♥️)-X-?
 * 2♠️ Natural and weak